scottish-government-design-system/designsystem.gov.scot/patterns/site-footer/index.md

 ---
 layout: component
 title: "Site footer"
-category: components
+category: patterns
-parent: components
+parent: patterns
-thispage: component.site-footer
+thispage: pattern.site-footer
 summary: "A site footer should appear at the bottom of every page and highlights links to content about the website."
 type: major
 phase: 1

 ---

-## About this component
+## About this pattern
 A site footer should include:

 * an additional logo, if a parent or partner organisation’s logo is needed